sikuli/sikuli/docs/source/region.rst

 		:return: a new :py:class:`Screen` object

+		This method only makes sense in
+		:ref:`Multi Monitor Environments <MultiMonitorEnvironments>`,
-		This method only makes sense in [#MultiMonitorEnvironments Multi Monitor Environments], since it always return the default screen in a single monitor
+		since it always returns the default screen in a single monitor environment.
-		environment.

 	.. py:method:: getLastMatch()
 			getLastMatches()